Jac-Zac/My-home-config/README.md

 ## Other things 📚

 **I also use ohmyzsh** to learn more and support them go to -> [`ohmyzsh`](https://ohmyz.sh/) Now I will be focusing on other things but also better my configuration for M1 Mac.
-For the README.md I took inspiration from [this repo](https://github.com/owl4ce/dotfiles)
+For the README.md I took inspiration from [this repo](https://github.com/owl4ce/dotfiles), and for the bootstrap script I took inspiration from [this repo instead](https://github.com/natelandau/dotfiles)

 <h2 align="center">
 <hr>